je-nunez/measuring_delays_in_backends_using_Lua_in_HAProxy/README.md

 where the delay of the backend processing was 99 microseconds, and the other times reported in the HTTP header are the epoch in microseconds of when the request was received and when it was responded.

 HAProxy gives a several flexible ways to use Lua embedding (actions, fetchers, services, tasks, etc), and there are differences between the approach of inserting HTTP-request headers and using transaction variables proposed in this repository.
-The first is that, in the former, the backend upstream needs to echo back the HTTP-request header `x-entry-timestamp-.*` it receives, so the backend needs to collaborate with HAProxy, while in the latter the variables are all handled by HAProxy and the embedded Lua code.
-The second difference is that the former only works for HTTP proxies, while the latter can extend also to TCP-proxies (in the case of non-HTTP TCP proxies, you can not use the setting above:
+The first is that, in the former, the backend upstream needs to echo back the HTTP-request header `x-entry-timestamp-.*` it receives, so the backend needs to collaborate with HAProxy, while in the latter the variables are all handled by HAProxy and the embedded Lua code, so nothing is required in the backend server upstream.

+The second difference is that the former approach only works for HTTP proxies since it inserts a new HTTP-request header as a probe, while the latter does not need to change the request so it can be extended also to TCP-proxies (in the case of non-HTTP TCP proxies, you can not use the setting above:

                http-response  add-header "x-delay-microseconds-haproxy"   %[var(txn.delay_microseconds)]

 so what you need to use is that `lua.calc_txn_delay()` has side-effects and it logs, or reports, the duration of the backend request, e.g., like for slow requests.
 The Lua code provided shows examples of this.)

-The third difference between both is that in the former you do not need a `maxconn 65536` (or some value) in the frontend, while in the latter it might be necessary to avoid DoS.
+The third difference between both approaches is that in the former you do not need a `maxconn 65536` (or some value) in the frontend, while in the latter it might be necessary to avoid DoS.